 Cookies and sessions are mechanisms to store and use information from any page on your site.
+A cookie is a small file kept on the client's computer that can be used to store data relating to that user.

-Cookies achieve this by storing very small files on the user’s computer.
-They are typically used to hold information that identifies the user, whether or not they are logged in, or other information the user needs to achieve their full experience with the site.
+Cookies achieve this by storing very small files on the user's computer.
+They are used to hold information that identifies the user, whether or not they are logged in, or other information the user needs to achieve their full experience with the site.
 Cookies can be set to expire after a fixed amount of time, or forever, by setting an expiration date far after the computer or user is likely to still be around.

 For example, you could send a cookie that contains the user's name.
 The cookie could then be stored on the user’s computer and the next time the user visits the site, the cookie would be sent to your program, which would then present a personalized greeting.